Have you ever used Undo or Redo when working on something?

 }

-This code defines our Stack object and the various methods that you can use.
-To use it, all you have to do is something like the following:
+This code defines our Stack object and the various methods that we can use to add items, remove items, peek at the last item, and more.
+To use it, we can do something like the following:

 let myStack = new Stack();